-Mistakes are part of the learning process.
+Mistakes are part of the learning process

 We don't make a judgement about it - instead we support our children and young people to get it right.

-All adults can learn strategies to support children and young people to improve their behaviour.
+All adults can learn strategies to support children and young people to improve their behaviour

 Most adults have evolved ways of responding to children's behaviour based on a combination of personal and professional experiences and training and experiential learning.

-We encourage all staff to reflect on what may be the underlying issues that drive or trigger behaviour in children, and to think about ways of responding to challenging behaviour in a non-judgemental and supportive way.
+At Horizons Education Trust we encourage all staff to reflect on what may be the underlying issues that drive or trigger behaviour in children, and to think about ways of responding to challenging behaviour in a non-judgemental and supportive way.

-This can be very difficult especially if a child is aggressive or targeting others in a very focused way.
-As a school we will support staff to develop their own emotional resilience through professional support.
-This may be peer to peer, group or individual support and can draw on a range of expertise within school and beyond.
-(Lead professionals, Mentors, Educational Psychologists, CAHMS, etc)
+This can be very difficult, especially if a child is aggressive or targeting others in a very focused way.
+As an Academy, we will support staff to develop their own emotional resilience through professional support.
+This may be peer to peer, group or individual support and can draw on a range of expertise within Academy and beyond.
+(Lead professionals, Mentors, Educational Psychologists, CAMHS, etc.)